 Later on, he rejoined the family business and was involved in running a couple of potteries in Kentucky and Ohio.
 In 1859, he and his brother Wallace founded Anna Pottery.
 He was a potter and at the same time, also served as the manager mostly in charge of the daily operations, logistics, and accounting of the business.

-Aside from being a businessman and a potter, he also ventured into local politics.
+Aside from being a businessman and a potter, he ventured into local politics.
 He was inducted twice as a town trustee.
-In 1872, he became Anna’s first-ever mayor and helped the town to be a cleaner area through his advocacy of cleaning and expansion of the building wells, landscaping, and street systems.
+In 1872, he became Anna’s first-ever mayor and helped the town become a cleaner area through his advocacy of cleaning and expanding the building wells, landscaping, and street systems.

-Wallace Kirkpatrick’s knowledge of the pottery business was mostly thanks to his father.
-Just like his brother, he also spent time exploring the world wherein he joined the Gold Rush in California.
+Wallace Kirkpatrick’s knowledge of the pottery business was primarily thanks to his father.
+Just like his brother, he also explored the world, wherein he joined the Gold Rush in California.

-When he and his brother founded Anna Pottery, Wallace was in charge of the sales of the business.
+When he and his brother founded Anna Pottery, Wallace was in charge of the business sales.
 He was also the kaolin clay quarry manager.